 The Soviet manpower situation became critical.
 Stalin now looked to the prison camps (the gulag) in Siberia and Arctic Russia.
 In 1942 he released most political prisoners plus the POWs from Manchuria.
 The idea was: put a little meat on their bones, give them rudimentary training and pitch them straight into battle.
 That should buy us some time, Stalin thought.

 It bought Yang about a year.
 But in early 1943 the Wehrmacht captured him at Kharkov.
 He was now in a German prison camp.

 - Will trade rag for potato

 Prison camp was a generous term.
-Stalin’s regime spurned all international agreements on the treatment of prisoners of war, so Germany had no legal obligation to provide its Soviet captives with adequate food, shelter or medical care.
+Stalin’s regime spurned all international agreements on the treatment of POWs, so Germany had no legal obligation to provide its Soviet captives with adequate food, shelter or medical care.
 Most of them huddled in barbed wire enclosures, left to freeze and starve, sleeping in piss puddles, surrounded by putrefaction and despair.